jreisinger/goal/README.md

-Goal helps you achieve your goals by using strategy and tactics.
+Goal helps you achieve your goals by using strategy and tactics straight from your terminal.

 > Strategy without tactics is the slowest route to victory.
 Tactics without strategy is the noise before defeat. — Sun Tzu.